How to pick a daycare bookkeeping software to make billing, payroll & compliance easy - practical guide

 - Design your chart of accounts: Create categories that mirror your programs, classrooms and funding sources to help make sure you can generate reports that tell you something meaningful.

-- Tidy up history, and mistakes: reconcile statements and unpaid invoices when migrating to avoid taking old mistakes into the new system.
+- Tidy up history, and mistakes: Reconcile statements and unpaid invoices when migrating to avoid taking old mistakes into the new system.

 - Family based/membership based accounts: Existing/new families that have in place billing terms, payment option and contact preferences can be imported during set up.